yajra/laravel-datatables-tailwind-experiment/README.md

 ## License

-This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is open-sourced software licensed under the [DBAD license](https://dbad-license.org/).